bakery/aaamlp-starter/README.md

 - `conda env create -f environment.yml`
 - OR `conda env create -f environment_osx.yml` on Mac
 - `conda activate ml`
-- download `mnist_train.csv` from [here](https://www.kaggle.com/datasets/abhishek/aaamlp), and save it to `input` directory
+- download `mnist_train.csv` from [Abhishek's Kaggle](https://www.kaggle.com/datasets/abhishek/aaamlp), and save it to `input` directory

 ## Getting started

 This template gets you started with a basic skeleton for your ML app.
-This includes default MNSIT data set from [Abhishek's Kaggle](https://www.kaggle.com/datasets/abhishek/aaamlp?select=mnist_train.csv)

 ### Creating folds